AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Holographic duality

 The remainder of this paper identifies a first candidate using recently developed tools from the AdS/CFT correspondence.
 As discussed in the introduction, for the present purposes, the great virtue of this correspondence is twofold: it provides a calculable laboratory of strongly interacting 2+1 dimensional systems; and it naturally produces systems having emergent duality groups.

-\section{Holographic Duality}
+\section{Holographic duality}

 AdS/CFT formulations of 2+1 dimensional CFTs involve electromagnetic gauge fields in 3+1 dimensional asymptotically AdS backgrounds.
 Particle-vortex interchange in the CFT corresponds to the interchange of electric and magnetic fields on the AdS side, so part of the ease of having an emergent duality in the CFT is the propensity on the AdS side for the electromagnetic theory to be invariant under electric-magnetic interchange.
 Since this transformation takes the electromagnetic coupling from weak to strong (and vice versa), on the AdS side it is useful to have a scalar field, $\phi$, whose value tracks the size of this coupling.
+Here we use the modular symmetry as an input to constrain the model and do not derive it as an emergent symmetry.

 Another generator is needed to obtain a group like $SL(2,Z)$ --- or one of the level-two subgroups, like $\Gamma_0(2)$ or $\Gamma_\theta(2)$ --- and given the above discussion it is natural to seek this as the freedom to change particle statistics by $2\pi$.
 Since particle statistics are described by a Chern-Simons term in the CFT, on the AdS side it is natural to seek a symmetry that shifts the coefficient of $F \wedge F$.
 For this reason it is also useful to have a scalar field, $\chi$, whose value tracks this interaction.